MrPinabutter/MrPinabutter/README.md

 ### Hi there 👋

 <blockquote>
-I am a Brazilian student of computer science in UFPI (Teresina-PI) who loves programing and learning new stuff.
+I am a Brazilian student of computer science in UFPI (Teresina-PI) who loves programing and learning new stuff.✨
 </blockquote>

 - 🌱 I’m currently learning: